Updated 11 May 2020

-Legislation to mitigate effects of the Covid-19-disease on liquidity were passed by the Norwegian Parliament on 21 and 24 March:
+Legislation to mitigate effects of the Covid-19-disease on liquidity has been passed by the Norwegian Parliament and entered into force:

-(A) Loans to small and medium-sized enterprises (“SMEs”) backed by guarantees provided by the Norwegian state, and
+(A) Loans to enterprises backed by guarantees provided by the Norwegian state, and

 (B) Re-establishment of the Norwegian state bond fund.

-The focus of this guarantee scheme is small and medium-sized enterprises’ access to financing through financing institutions, with a total guarantee limit of 50 BNOK (subject to extension if necessary).
+The focus of this guarantee scheme is enterprises’ access to financing through financing institutions, with a total guarantee limit of 50 BNOK (subject to extension if necessary).

 Which companies can apply for state guaranteed loans?

-There are four main requirements which must be satisfied for a company to qualify:
+Further, the following main requirements must be satisfied for a company to qualify: